thradams/installer/README.md

    This project creates the instaler.
 It uses the files.zip created by make_install_zip.
 It alo needs uninstall.exe created bt uninstall solution

  ### installer_debug
-   The same of installer but we can use the not almagamated version for easy edit.
+   The same of installer but it does not use almagamated version for easy edit.

- ### installer
+ ### uninstall
    This project create uninstall.exe that is included inside the instalation and it is used when the program is unistalled.